 (3) Enrolls in the college within four years after graduating from a public or nonpublic secondary school in the State or receiving the equivalent of a high school diploma in the State;

-(4) Provides documentation that the individual, or the individual’s parent or legal guardian has filed a Maryland income tax return, visit the Comptroller of Maryland website to request a certified copy of taxes: http://forms.marylandtaxes.com/12_forms/RAD029.pdf
+(4) Provides documentation that the individual, or the individual’s parent or legal guardian has filed a Maryland income tax return, request a certified copy of taxes on Maryland Comptroller's website: http://forms.marylandtaxes.com/12_forms/129.pdf or visit the Maryland Comptroller of the Treasury Office at 301 West Preston Street, Baltimore, MD.

 a. annually for the 3 years that coincide with the individual’s attendance at a public or nonpublic secondary school in the State (home schooled students are subject to this requirement in the same manner);